KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 Use or adapt:

 > This is **[CALLSIGN]**, Net Control.
 This is the Dupage County ARES Urban Search and Rescue Simulation Net.
 Current known simulated incident status follows: [brief status summary].
 This remains a directed net.
-Stations with priority traffic call Net Control.
+Priority or emergency simulation traffic may break at any time.
+Real-world emergency traffic may break in at any time by stating “Real-world emergency traffic.”

 The 00:45 summary should distinguish: